freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 470.1

-You should now have two terminals, your `bike-shop.sh` file, and CodeRoad opened in your environment and they should all be visible.
-It makes for a lot on the screen, but it will be easier for figuring out if things are working.
-You want a title screen in your program.
-Use `echo` to output `~~~~~ Bike Rental Shop ~~~~~`.
+You should now have two terminals open, your `bike-shop.sh` file open, and CodeRoad opened in your environment and they should all be visible.
+It makes for a lot on the screen, but it will be easier for working with things later on.
+The first thing you want your program to do is display a title.
+Use `echo` to output `~~~~~ Bike Rental Shop ~~~~~` in your script file.

 #### HINTS